microsoft/react-native-windows/README.md

 ### Showing the Debug Menu

+- On UWP, press Shift+F10 to open the debug menu.
-- Press CTRL+D or CTRL+M to open the debug menu.
+- On WPF, press CTRL+D or CTRL+M to open the debug menu.

 ## Extending React Native